 Sign up now to help with the Used Book Sale, Connections, and other activities.
 Call the WPA voice mail at 608-283-3131 or email WPA at email@example.com.
 See the Donate & Volunteer page.

 Begin by registering in Gruenhagen Conference Center, 208 Osceola St., Oshkosh, WI.
 An experienced conference goer will orient you to the conference.

-Are you looking for a central place to hook up with your fellow homeschoolers?
+Are you looking for a central place to meet up with your fellow homeschoolers?
 A place to make new acquaintances or reconnect with friends you’ve met at previous conferences?
 Or maybe you’d like to chat with someone one-on-one about the conference itself and what all it’s offering?
 Well, the bedazzled “Meet n’ Greet” is the place to be!
-Stop by for 5 minutes or hang out for the whole time; the Terrace Room in the Conference Center will be open from 5 to 7 pm Friday...it’s guaranteed to be a “sweet sensation!”
+Stop by for 5 minutes or hang out for the whole time; Titan Lounge in Gruenhagen Conference Center will be open from 4 to 6 pm Friday…it’s guaranteed to be a “sweet sensation!”

 Check Your Nametag

-This year, conference goers’ nametags will be color coded to indicate which of WPA’s 15 regions of Wisconsin they live in.
+Conference goers’ nametags will have color coded stickers to indicate which of WPA’s 15 regions of Wisconsin they live in.
 (Regions are determined by county boundaries.)
-You can find people with the same color on their nametag and introduce yourself as someone from their area.
+You can find people with the same color sticker on their nametag and introduce yourself as someone from their area.

 Family Folk Dance

 Talk with people in workshops, in the Connections area, in lounges on the lodging floors, at meals, walking to workshops.
 Family Activity workshops provide good opportunities to meet other homeschoolers.